cloudmesh/cloudmesh-openapi/paper/_index.md

 #### 4.3.2 Eigenfaces-SVM Example

 We provide two example benchmarks for the Eigenfaces SVM example.
-The first is strucuted as a single cloud provider hosted AI service where the AI service is deployed and measured on a single cloud at a time, and the second as a multi-cloud hosted AI service where the AI service is deployed and measured in parallel on multiple clouds.
+The first deploys and measures the AI service on a single cloud provider at a time, and the second deploys a multi-cloud AI service, and then measures the service across the clouds in parallel.

 #### 4.3.2.1 Single Cloud Provider Service Benchmarking